macformula/racecar/docs/docs/firmware/architecture.md

     - `fan_control` = Print speed to the screen
     - `vehicle_can` = Print CAN message contents

-    The project runs in the developers terminal.
+    The project runs in the developer's terminal.

-## Implementation

-Being statically typed, C++ requires that everything be defined tis architecture is implemented in C++ using class polymorphism.